peterda84/Millennial_test/_posts/2022-09-27-inprogress.md

 - --key-name: The name of the key pair.
 We use a key generated beforehand.
 - --security-group-ids: The IDs of the security groups.
 - --tag-specifications: The tags to apply to the resources that are created during instance launch.
 We give a name to our instance.

+Then we will see the below output, by default in json format:

 ```JSON
 {